 As far as anything that should concern the writer, the answer is no. We do plan to use algorithms to look for patterns and see how information travels in order to provide industry wide inclusion and diversity reporting.
 This is an important metric that we should all be aware of and ScriptHop can be in a unique position to see the kinds of projects being created and how they travel.
 At no point will any of this reporting reveal identities of writers or anyone in the industry or any specific information about a script.
 Finally, at no point will humans ever be directly looking at a script without the express permission of the writer.

-No. While our AI will initially read your script to help you build a packet, none of that information is looked at by anyone at ScriptHop, and the system itself does not perform any data mining.
+No. While our software will initially "read" your script to help you build a packet, none of that information is looked at by anyone at ScriptHop, and the system itself does not perform any data mining.
 In the future, if we were to offer any services that would require that, the writer would have to give express permission to allow us to do so.

 We have a very robust Tips and Examples resource created by multiple professional industry writers and readers that will help guide you through creating your packet and explain the ins and outs of marketing your script.